pupil-labs/pupil-docs/user-docs/pupil-capture.md

 #### Third-party plugins

-Third-party plugins can be loaded easily as well.
-In order for them to appear in the plugin list they need to be copied to the correct location, the `plugins` folder within your `capture_settings`.
+You can easily load third party plugins.
+Third party plugins will appear in the Pupil Capture or Pupil Player plugin list.
+Copy the plugin to the plugins folder within the `pupil_capture_settings` or `pupil_player_settings` folder.

 ### Fixation Detection

-The built-in fixation detectors are dispersion-duration based.
-This means that if the pupil does not move more than a given distance (dispersion) in a given time period (duration) the plugin will classify the pupil positions during this time range as a fixation.
+Fixation detectors classify fixations using dispersion and duration.
+Consider: *Dispersion* is measured as the distance between pupil positions.
+*Duration* is a specified period of time.
+The fixation detector plugin will classify pupil positions as fixations if they are within the dispersion for the duration of time specified.

 The `Fixation Detector 3D` plugin uses the eye model's 3d orientation angle to calculate the dispersion.
 The settings allow you to set the duration in seconds